 This degree requires a minimum of 120 hours.
-For additional hours required see page 114.
+For additional hours required see page 117.

-Mathematics is both a body of knowledge concerning a class of symbols and the relation between them, as a system of thought and communication, as well as the application of that system to other areas of human experience.
+As a system of thought and communication, as well as the application of that system to other areas of human experience.
 As a system of thought, it derives from philosophy and provides a language, which has particular beauty and clarity.
 Applied to other areas of human experience mathematics has provided great power and precision to a wide range of endeavors, and thereby has supplied an essential contribution to the rise of modern civilization.
 The study of mathematics prepares students for graduate studies in mathematics, related sciences, economics and business administration.
 Other options include beginning actuarial work, teaching at the secondary level and beginning work in the area of data processing.
 Third and fourth year MA courses will be determined in consultation with the student's advisor.

-Core C urricul um
+Core C urricul um31 cr.

 MA 221 Calculus and

 Analytic Geometry for Majors I 5 cr.

 MA 222 Calculus and

 Analytic Geometry for Majors II 5 cr.

 MA 223 Calculus and

 Analytic Geometry for Majors III 3 cr.

 MA 301 Mathematical Thought

 MA 302 Ordinary Differential Equations 3 cr.

-MA 311 Linear Algebra
+MA 311 Linear Algebra3 cr.

 MA 312 Abstract Algebraic Structures 3 cr.

 MA 401 Analysis

-MA 450 Seminar in Mathematics 3 cr.
+A.1 . c

-At least four ourses of the following: 12 cr.
+ourses of the following: 12 cr.

 MA 305 Probability (3 cr.)

 MA 350 History of Mathematics (3 cr.)

 MA 360 Modern Geometries (3 cr.)

 MA 370 Number Theory (3 cr.)

 MA 380 Mathematical Statistics (3 cr.)

 MA 402 Topology (3 cr.)

 MA 406 Special Topics (3 cr.)

-14171 100 TOTAL
+TOTAL 40 cr.

-101112